18 Wheels of Steel: 18 Wheels of Steel: Across America [23 Sep 2003]

-This installment is very similar to Hard Truck: 18 Wheels of Steel except that the graphics were updated, more trucks and cargo were added, and a new map was created that enables users to travel across the entire continental U.S., through 30 cities.
+This installment is similar to Hard Truck: 18 Wheels of Steel except that the graphics were updated, more trucks and cargo were added, and a new map was created that enables users to travel across the entire continental U.S., through 30 cities.
 In this version, players can choose from 30 trucks and 40+ trailers.
 Time is made up of a total of 24 minutes in a day in the clock.
 This game focuses on the delivery of cargo.
 Players also go against three AI drivers.
-Unlike Hard Truck: 18 Wheels of Steel, Across America does not feature a sleep timer.
+Unlike its predecessor, Across America does not feature a sleep timer.
 There is an improved traffic model as well as airplanes, helicopters, and trains with authentic sounds.